Ed Diener: The Noba Well-Being intervention to raise well-being

 The Dieners and their colleagues developed a program to raise well-being, a 10-week psychosocial skills course called Noba Well-Being.
 The program includes several types of skills, for example, positive sociability, values and strengths understanding, sleep and exercise, and coping with stress and difficult events.
 Randomized controlled trial studies using college students, adult volunteers, and seniors, have shown that Noba Well-Being raises well-being – for example, life satisfaction, self-esteem, feelings of meaning and purposes, and lower chronic feelings of ill-being.
 It also has been found to decrease sick days, raise physical activity levels, and enhance cognitive functioning.
 The program can be delivered in several ways: by website, by app, or written in a paper-and-pencil format.
 The program is easy to deliver, relatively inexpensive, requires only short training for leaders to deliver it, and includes diverse psychosocial skills such as Mindfulness, positive social interactions, and getting adequate restful sleep.
 Noba Well-Being can be used either by individuals or in groups (e.g., in clubs, dormitories, business units, and so forth).

 Philanthropy

-In 2013, Diener and his wife Carol (also a psychologist) launched the Noba Project.
+In 2013, Diener and his wife Carol (Ph.D.
+Clinical Psychology) launched the Noba Project.
 Supported by their Diener Education Fund, the project aimed to reduce financial costs to psychology students by providing freely available online textbook alternatives.
 The Dieners recruited their friends and colleagues (such as Elizabeth Loftus, Ap Dijksterhuis, and Roy Baumeister) to write chapters on their areas of expertise, and the project compiled these into a set of multimedia textbooks that are freely available and customizable by instructors.
 Eventually, the project began offering print versions of both curated and customized textbooks.